JanKulbinski/Web-page-using-PHP/README.md

 - ability to register, log in, log out and add comment (for logged-in users)
 - auto log out after 5 minutes of inactivity
 - a lot of math is presented on page by MathJax
-- pure css, html and js without any frameworks and libraries (exc.
+- pure css, html and js without any frameworks nor libraries (exc.
 MathJax)